mjf1406/portfolio-nextjs/README.md

 -   philosophy: added skills for success
 -   philosophy: added compassion & empathy
 -   philosophy: added mindfulness
--   added: reading time estimate to each blog entry

 ## Change Log

 2024/10/05

+-   added: reading time estimate to each blog entry
+-   blog: added psychological effects in the classroom
+-   blog: added the web apps that i have built
+-   blog: added artificial intelligence in the upper elementary classroom
 -   fixed up navigation on mobile and desktop
 -   fixed up images on /webapps and /philosophy